 No, sir.
 I’m referring to any industry where the competitors keep each other on their toes.

-The point is: We’re so used to studying the competition in a negative limelight that we always neglect all the good that it does for the business.
+The point is: We’re so used to studying the competition in a negative light that we always neglect all the good that it does for the business.

 Now, don’t get me wrong.
 The competition is, and always will be, out to get you.